Next HMSR-TAC: HMSR Workshop, Spring 2020:

 In 2006 The Sierra Fund (TSF) carefully assembled a Working Group of over 60 technical, policy and agency experts to provide sound advice and feedback to our work to assess and address legacy mining impacts in the Sierra Nevada.
 Since that time our project development strategy has been directed in part by outcomes of annual Working Group meetings which are used to offer critical insight to key agencies and the public about progress, direction, and planning processes to confront impacts from the California Gold Rush.
-Through our sustained efforts to inform and include members of the public we have conducted outreach on our work to address legacy mercury sources in all 22 counties of the Sierra Nevada, given 13 site tours of hydraulic mine sites for agency leaders, and two tours for the public.
+Through our sustained efforts to inform and include members of the public we have conducted outreach on our work to address legacy mercury sources in all 22 counties of the Sierra Nevada and given more than 14 site tours of hydraulic mine sites for agency leaders and members of the public.

 Since 2011, TSF has been working with a variety of partners to develop best practices for addressing headwater sources of mercury through the design and implementation of pilot projects.
-Project foci include:
+Project targets include:

 Hydraulic Mines and Mine Features: Of the approximately 20 million pounds of mercury imported from the Coast Range to the Sierra Nevada for use in gold processing, an estimated 10-13 million pounds were lost to the environment.
 Hydraulic mine operations were associated with the highest levels of mercury loss.
 At the denuded sites of these mines, inorganic mercury adsorbs to fine silts and clays, which erode and become suspended during storm events.
 Despite the fact that unregulated hydraulic mining ceased in 1884, and many debris control dams were built to hold back the tailings, there is a significant amount of inorganic mercury washing off of legacy hydraulic mine sites, especially during storm events.
 This allows for mercury to be transported into aquatic ecosystems where it can methylate and become incorporated into the food web.
 See Malakoff Diggins.